valango/react-svelte-vue/README.md

 1. **Concepts and learning:**
    - Very straight-forward and intuitive in the beginning. 🙂
    - State mutations involve extra boilerplate code. 😐
+   - React seems to prefer functional components, e.g. you can't use hooks in classes.
    - From [Effect Hooks](https://reactjs.org/docs/hooks-effect.html) on,
    it took more effort to comprehend (not _how to_, but _what for_). 😕
+      - right now, I'm in trouble finding a way to solve the rendering problem described below.
 1. **Behavior:**
-   - _A state change triggers full re-rendering of all the child components_. 😱<br />
+   - _A state change triggers full re-rendering of all the child components_ 😱 -
    I just couldn't believe [this](#indiscriminate-re-rendering)!

 ### Svelte